anairo98/openshift-training/docs/Session7.md

 ### Task 2: Configure the Jenkins Pipeline and trigger a build

+The dev team has build a working prototype of a Pipeline for deploying the wealthapp.
+You are tasked with adding it to your Jenkins instance and testing it.

 1. In the Jenkins WebUI create a Job with the name "wealthapp" as a Pipeline.

 2. In the resulting form paste the Jenkins pipeline "wealthapp_pipeline" from the session7 directory in the training repository into the Pipeline script field and save the pipeline.